Burin, Nablus

 Burin (بورين) is a Palestinian village in the Nablus Governorate of the State of Palestine, in the northern West Bank, located 7 km southwest of Nablus.
-The town had a population of around 2,800 in 2008.
+The town had a population of 2,844 in 2017.

 History

 The name itself may conserve the toponym of Beera mentioned in the Book of Judges 9:21.

 In the 12th and 13th centuries, during the Crusader era, Burin was inhabited by Muslims, according to the historian Diya al-Din al-Maqdisi.
 In 1176, a part of the tithes from the village was pledged to the Church of Mount Zion, but there is no evidence that it was ever collected.

 The founder of the Banu Ghawanima family, Shaykh Ghanim, was born in the village in 1166 and entered Jerusalem with the army of Saladin in 1187.
 He was appointed as the sheikh of the city's al-Khanqah al-Salahiyya Mosque founded by Saladin in 1187 and he and his descendants served as the head judges of the Shafi'i fiqh (Islamic school of law) in Jerusalem.
 The Ghawanima Minaret (commons) and Bab al-Ghawanima gate (commons) of the Haram esh-Sharif were both named after the family.